timt51/Fall-2017/6.837/Problem Set 1/starter1/README.txt

 where <name_of_swp> should be replaced with the actual name of the swp file that you want the program to read.

-The swp file that generates sample_one.png is sample_one.swp The swp file that generates sample_two.png is sample_two.swp In order to for the program to render sample_one or sample_two,
+The artifact files are located at ./sample_one.png and ./sample_two.png The swp file that generates sample_one.png is sample_one.swp The swp file that generates sample_two.png is sample_two.swp In order to for the program to render sample_one or sample_two,